B. G. L. Swamy: Hasuru Honnu

 His book Hasuru Honnu (Green Gold) won him the Kendra Sahitya Academy award given by the Government of India in 1978.
 With that, Gundappa and Swamy became the first father and son duo to win this prestigious award.

 Hasuru Honnu is a treatise on some familiar and unfamiliar botanical species.
 It is also a travelogue enlivened by human drama and humor.
 Students of advanced botany undertake scientific tours in the company of their teachers for the identification and collection of botanical specimens.
 Swamy was a gifted man of letters with an observant eye, a sense of humour and, at the same time, a deep interest in history and the fine arts such as music, painting and architecture.
 Thus, as an artist and a scientist, he could explore and explain the world of botany in the light of a wider understanding.
 He describes the externals of a specimen with vivid precision and technical detail, but his account of the genus and species is only a prelude to a livelier, non-technical account of its appearance, its locations and its practical uses.
 Sometimes the reader discovers how the specimen claimed attention by appearing in well-known literary works of antiquity.

-The book thus unfolds before the reader the abundant riches and the endless variety of the botanical world, as well as the hundreds of ways it helps humans.
-The human variety and the different characters, all memorably visualized, provide ample scope for portraying dramatic situations of all kinds, from the comic to the romantic.
-The book primarily deals with the world of plants but it deals also with the world of humans.
-Hasuru honnu is as informative as it is delightful.
+The book presents the diversity of the botanical world, as well as numerous ways in which plants relate to human life.
+Its depiction of varied human personalities and characters provides opportunities to portray situations of all kinds, from comic to romantic.
+The book primarily focuses on the world of plants but it deals also with the world of humans.
+Hasuru honnu combines informational content with an egaging presentation.